jim245/cs386team1/Deliverables/Report7.md

   5. What we should try next time: We need to be ready to start working on the first implementation deliverable. <br>

 ## 3. Next steps
+Continue working on the basics of the game, ideally starting with the camera.
+Building upon Andrew's work to create a functional first level.
+Creating a first iteration of the game is top priority now that the midterm is over, implementing some of the features we planned.